kmineshima/euler-diagrams-llm/README.md

 _Evaluating the logical reasoning capabilities of large language models using Euler diagrams_

-Datasets and scripts for the DIAGRAMS2024 paper: "Can Euler Diagrams Improve Syllogistic Reasoning in Large Language Models?"
+Datasets and scripts for the Diagrams 2024 paper: ["Can Euler Diagrams Improve Syllogistic Reasoning in Large Language Models?"](https://link.springer.com/chapter/10.1007/978-3-031-71291-3_19)

 ## Contents